DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

 Before each build is triggered:

+1. Label every PR merged between code freeze and release with a `category/X` label.
+Changes unrelated to the release (such as dashboard updates) don't need a label.
-1. Merge any fixes that have been approved, then pull `master`
+2. Merge any fixes that have been approved, then pull `master`
-1. Release [all changed integrations](../integration-release.md#bulk-releases) with the exception of `datadog_checks_dev`
+3. Release [all changed integrations](../integration-release.md#bulk-releases) with the exception of `datadog_checks_dev`

 For each fix merged, you must cherry-pick to the [branch](#branch):